-- 1. A school district may file an estimated reimbursement claim by January February 15 of the fiscal year in which costs are to be incurred, and, by January February 15 following that fiscal year shall file an annual reimbursement claim that details the costs actually incurred for that fiscal year; or it may comply with the provisions of subdivision (b). - 2.
-A school district may, by January February 15 following the fiscal year in which costs are incurred, file an annual reimbursement claim that details the costs actually incurred for that fiscal year. - 3.
-In the event revised claiming instructions are issued by the Controller pursuant to subdivision (c) of section 17558 between October November 15 and January February 15, a school district filing an annual reimbursement claim shall have 120 days following the issuance date of the revised claiming instructions to file a claim.
+- 1. A school district may, by February 15 following the fiscal year in which costs are incurred, file an annual reimbursement claim that details the costs actually incurred for that fiscal year. - 2.
+In the event revised claiming instructions are issued by the Controller pursuant to subdivision (c) of section 17558 between November 15 and February 15, a school district filing an annual reimbursement claim shall have 120 days following the issuance date of the revised claiming instructions to file a claim.

 Reimbursable actual costs for one fiscal year shall be included in each claim.
-Estimated costs for the subsequent year may be included on the same claim, if applicable.
 Pursuant to Government Code section 17561, subdivision (d)(1), all claims for reimbursement of initial years' costs shall be submitted within 120 days of the issuance of the State Controller's claiming instructions.
 If the total costs for a given fiscal year do not exceed \$1,000, no reimbursement shall be allowed, except as otherwise allowed by Government Code section 17564.